Loading slang details...

 "head dey burst" means Having a severe headache or feeling overwhelmed by stress.
 In Africa, the nuance may be more specific.

-"People use "head dey burst" to mean having a severe headache or feeling overwhelmed by stress."
+"They used "head dey burst" to mean Having a severe headache or feeling overwhelmed…, and the group instantly got it."

 Casual and context-dependent.